Aref-Shahbakhsh/DRCNN-CR/README.md

 # DRCNN-CR
-This Code Contains 2 Separatly parts:
+This code consists of 2 separate parts:
 1: Preprocessing
-2: Run Models
+2: Execute models
-1: To begin with First Run The Preprocessing Files To Get Data-Set, Clear and Prepare into Train and Test set First You Should Run DNase Phase Linux Commands:
+1: First, run the preprocessing files to get the dataset, clean it up and split it into a training set and a test set First, you should run the Linux commands of the DNase phase:
-The purpose of using DNase data is to extract pseudo-cfDNA methylation data from DNA methylation, because DNA methylation is related to the tissue itself, and cfDNA is shed from the tissue into the blood, and DNase is a tissue part of DNA that is accessible and probably later. be released in blood.
+The purpose of using DNase data is to extract pseudo cfDNA methylation data from DNA methylation, because DNA methylation is related to the tissue itself and cfDNA is released from the tissue into the blood, and DNase is a tissue component of DNA that is accessible and likely to be released later. into the blood.

  # Gathering Colorectal DNase footprint and hotspots data from GEO dataset which were aligned mostly using hg19 or GRch38 as their reference genome:
 GSM5214052, GSM5214053, GSM5214180, GSM5214420, GSM5215164, GSM5215620 (12 bed files)